Mirnamo/Tic-Tac-Toe-Game/README.md

 ## Credits

 This project was created by Merna Ahmed.
-Feel free to contribute and improve it!
+Feel free to use the code and improve it!